mjkelly/config/README.md

-# configs
+# config

-My configs, for setting up new personal machines.
+My personal configs, for setting up new machines.
+I use these configs both for laptops and servers.

 deploy.sh is a convenient, though crude, deployment script.
 (I could probably use the 'dotfiles' program for this now, but I didn't know about 'dotfiles'